aljazst/github-contributions-generator/README.md

 ![dateExxample](https://user-images.githubusercontent.com/76880102/157712749-0ab75ee0-01bf-4203-bc2d-979649414032.png)

 In the example above we see that there is a 3 day difference between todays date and the first GitHub date.
-So we have to let the script know that It has to start 3 days earlier.
+So we have to let the script know that it has to start 3 days earlier.
 So we use the -adjust_date=-3 flag.

 If you don't pay attention to this, the script will start contributing exactly 1 year ago from today, and this will happen:
 ![no_date_adjustment_example](https://user-images.githubusercontent.com/76880102/157713381-e4212f30-3826-4181-9f8c-6ba2cd7cdf5e.PNG)

 ### The saturation parameter (filling the background when displaying a message)
 If you don't specify a background saturation level, the script will just write the message with no background.
 That can be a problem if you have commits from before as the squares will "collide" with the letters and make them unreadable.